sophie-p/neptune_final_project/readme.md

 OK, here we go.

-# Clytia MMP
+# Tropomyosin characterisation in a cnidarian

 ## Introduction and Goals

-The goal of my project is to answer the question, What is...?
+I would like to identify the Tropomyosin genes in the genome of a cnidarian, build a phylogeny of the tropomyosin of cnidarians and see whether the tropomyosin expression varies along the life cycle.

 The methods I will use to do this are...

-The data I will use are (my own data/ data publicly available at YYY/ simulations)
+The data I will use are genome and transcriptome data not yet published.

 ## Methods